koppor/github-contributors-list/README.md

 For instance, if a user first appears as "Co-authored-by:" and later as a pull request author, the username could be determined better.

 In case of issues, try to delete `gcl.mv` to start with a fresh cache.

+## FAQ

+⚠ In case contributors are not ignored, please delete `gcl.mv` and try again. ⚠

 ## Implementation details